quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/widgets.rst

 Widgets
 -------

-Widgets work slightly differently then the other objects in the Qlabs workspaces.
+Widgets work slightly differently then the other objects in the QLabs workspaces.
 They are special actors that cannot be addressed after they have been spawned therefore they cannot be deleted individually, they do not support parenting and all actor properties must be set when they are spawned.